clearlinux/autospec/README.rst

 use_avx512
   If this option is set, an additional set of libraries, for AVX512, is built.

+openmpi
+  If this option is set, an additional openmpi package is built.

 fast-math
   If this option is set, -ffast-math is passed to the compiler.